-57. Functions of the Committee
+50. Functions of the Uganda Mental Health Advisory Board

-The Committee shall advise the Minister on matters, that may be referred to it by the Minister, relating to the administration of the centres and the care, treatment and rehabilitation of drug addicts.
+The Uganda Mental Health Advisory Board shall advise the Minister responsible for health on matters that may be referred to it by the Minister relating to the administration of the centres and the care, treatment and rehabilitation of persons with substance use disorder.